aIecxs/w211-airmatic/README.md

 ### PCB Design

 The printed circuit board (PCB) layout for this project was created using the **Maker Edition of TARGET 3001!** generously provided for non-commercial DIY use.

-> PCB design made with the **TARGET 3001!
-Maker Edition**
-> With kind permission of **IBF Electronic** – www.target3001.com
+With kind permission of **IBF Electronic** – www.target3001.com

 Download full schematic and PCB [(LM2902N.T3001)](XGerber.zip)